Max Jakob Friedländer

-Max Jakob Friedländer (5 July 1867 in Berlin – 11 October 1958 in Amsterdam) was a German museum curator and art historian.
+Max Jakob Friedländer (5 July 1867 in Berlin – 11 October 1958 in Amsterdam) was a German-Jewish museum curator and art historian.
 He was a specialist in Early Netherlandish painting and the Northern Renaissance, who volunteered at the Kupferstichkabinett Berlin in 1891 under Friedrich Lippmann.
 On Lippmann's recommendation, Wilhelm von Bode took him on as his assistant in 1896 for the paintings division.
 He was appointed deputy director of the Kaiser Friedrich Museum (then containing the Berlin State Museums' old master paintings and sculpture) under Bode in 1904 and became director himself from 1924 to 1932, working on his history From Van Eyck to Bruegel and the 14-volume (printed in 16, with supplements) survey Early Netherlandish Painting.
-In 1933 he was dismissed as a "non-Aryan" and in 1939 had to move to Amsterdam as a result of being a Jew.
+In 1933 he was dismissed as a "non-Aryan" and in 1939 had to move to Amsterdam because he was Jewish.
 He attained the rank and title of geheimrat (privy councillor) under the German Empire.
 He also donated several works to the collection and worked in the art trade as an advisor, to Hermann Göring among others.

 He invented the style term Antwerp Mannerism, and created many of the notnames for undocumented artists in this style, and others of the period.

 He should not be confused with the German-American art historian Walter Friedländer; they were not related.